arrow-left

 Connection-specific protocol settings which can vary based on the protocol type

-See this section for MySQL protocol settings We recommend specifying the Connection Port at a minimum.
-E.g. "3306" for MySQL.
+See this for PostgreSQL protocol settings We recommend specifying the Connection Port at a minimum.
+E.g. "5432" for PostgreSQL.

 Title (Required)